top of page

 2. How big are your lambs?

 Live weight of lambs at harvest can vary greatly, depending on a number of factors.
 Breed; genetics; milk quality and production of the ewe; forage type and quality; and weather can all play a role in determining weight gain in an individual lamb.
 While our selective breeding program helps minimize variation in some of these variables, others (such as weather and its impact on forage quality in a given year) are out of our control.
-Because the majority of our butcher lambs are Icelandic, you can expect a smaller-framed lamb that weighs slightly less than a traditional meat lamb.
-In general, our Icelandic lambs will range between 70 and 90 lbs. live weight; Lincoln lambs will be 80-100 lbs. and our Suffolk-Rambouillet lambs (of which we have only a few) will be 90-120 lbs.
+For our Icelandic lambs, you can expect a smaller-framed animal that weighs slightly less than a traditional meat lamb.
+In general, our Icelandic lambs will range between 70 and 90 lbs. live weight.
+2026 is our first year growing out Katahdin and Katahdin-cross lambs in Texas, so we'll update this section with approximate weights as we gain more experience!
+In general, however, we expect the Kathdins to be 10-20 lbs. heavier than our Icelandics at harvest time.

 3. What does the hanging weight of a lamb refer to?